Past Concordia Christmas Concerts

 By 1946, three performances were held and within six years five were required to handle the demand.
 In 1952, Memorial Auditorium was completed and has since been the home of the Moorhead concerts.

 In 1975, the college took its show to Orchestra Hall in Minneapolis.
-This was an effort to broaden Concordia’s outreach and to strengthen its ties with a large Twin Cities constituency of alumni and friends.
+This was an effort to broaden Concordia’s outreach and strengthen its ties with a large Twin Cities constituency of alumni and friends.

 Running’s final Christmas Concert mural was in 1973.
 He died on Christmas day in 1976 at the age of 62.
 Christiansen continued with the Christmas Concerts through 1985.